 Surgery on the internal nasal partition (septum) to improve nasal airflow.

 Nasal steroid spray and saline (salt water) nasal spray for 6 months to improve nasal airflow.

-NAIROS will take place in up to 17 centres in England, Scotland and Wales.
+NAIROS recruited at 17 centres in England, Scotland and Wales.

 Participants will attend at least three appointments; an initial appointment, followed by follow up appointments 6 and 12 months after this.
 During these appointments, airflow in each side of the nose will be measured, and the nasal passages will be examined using a nasal endoscope.
 Participants will also be asked to complete questionnaires about symptoms, quality of life and financial impact.